liulinkun6677/liulinkun6677.github.io/_pages/about.md

 # 🔥 News
-- *2026.02*: &nbsp;🎉🎉 My paper **When Trust Meets Deception: Evaluating the Contextual Effectiveness of Deceptive eHMI in Autonomous Vehicle Interactions** has been accepted by IEEE Transactions on Intelligent Transportation Systems. 🚦 This work will be available online soon.
+- *2026.02*: &nbsp;🎉🎉 My recent work **When Trust Meets Deception: Evaluating the Contextual Effectiveness of Deceptive eHMI in Autonomous Vehicle Interactions** has been accepted by **IEEE Transactions on Intelligent Transportation Systems**(IF=8.4). 🚦 This work will be available online soon.
 - *2026.01*: &nbsp;🎉🎉 My paper **Should Benevolent Deception Be Allowed in EHMI?
-A Mechanism Explanation Based on Game Theory** has been accepted by IEEE Transactions on Intelligent Transportation Systems. 📊
+A Mechanism Explanation Based on Game Theory** has been accepted by **IEEE Transactions on Intelligent Transportation Systems**(IF=8.4). 📊
 - *2024.04*: &nbsp;🎉🎉 My paper **Should Altruistic Deception of HAVs be Permitted?
 A Case Study of Unprotected Left Turns under EHMI Application** has been accepted by the 35th IEEE Intelligent Vehicles Symposium (IV 2024).
-I will present this work orally on June 21–24, 2026, in Jeju, Korea. 🚗
+I will present this work orally on June 21–24, 2024, in Jeju, Korea. 🚗
-- *2023.10*: &nbsp;🎉🎉 My recent work **Impact of EHMI on Alleviation of Human-Machine Conflict - Taking Unprotected Left Turn Scenario as an Example** has been accepted to TRB 2024.💡 I will be attending the conference from Jan 7–14, 2024 in Washington, D.C.
+- *2023.10*: &nbsp;🎉🎉 My paper **Impact of EHMI on Alleviation of Human-Machine Conflict - Taking Unprotected Left Turn Scenario as an Example** has been accepted to TRB 2024.💡 I will be attending the conference from Jan 7–14, 2024 in Washington, D.C.

 # 📝 Publications